openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_course_teams.rst

 To receive and share information by email, course team members can:

 * Subscribe to announcements and other new topics in the edX Partner Portal or the Open edX Portal.
-For information about how to subscribe, see `Release Announcements through the Open edX Portal`_.
+For information about how to subscribe, see the :doc:`Release Announcements through the Open edX Portal <edx_site>`

 * Join the `openedx-studio`_ Google group to ask questions and participate in discussions with peers at other edX partner organizations and edX staffers.